Ramkat/ElasticObject/README.md

 ### Update ###

-* [Ariel Ben] (https://twitter.com/ArielBH) added Metro Support, and added a Portable library project file for your convinience
+* [Ariel Ben] (https://twitter.com/ArielBH) added Metro Support, and added a Portable library project file for your convenience